plutonlib/Packet-Finder/README.md

-# Packer-Finder
+# Scouter

 [English](#English) | [Türkçe](#Türkçe)

 ## English

-Packer-Finder is a Python program that detects frontend bundling technologies used in specified URLs.
+Scouter is a Python program that detects frontend bundling technologies used in specified URLs.
 This program searches for predefined bundling features in the given URLs and saves the found URLs to a specified file.

 ### Features